 BUYING A SCYTHE

 If you are interested in finding out more about these scythes, please go to Austrian Scythe Guide .
 If you want to find out what I have for sale please go to Product List and the Price List .
 You can buy a scythe by mail order, or by coming to my store in West Dorset (by appointment only) or from one of a number of regional distributors (see three paragraphs further down this page).
 If you want to order a scythe please go to How To Order and print out an Order Form .
 If you want to visit the store, please arrange an appointment by email (preferably) or phone.
-If you want some tuition when buying a scythe at my store, please let me know.
 I don't take cards, so you will need to bring a chequebook, or cash.